hertzsprung/cutcell-advection/src/slant-cell-advection/notes.md

+**need to read gattibono-collela2006** (cited by klein2009)

 Problem/Intro
 =============
 - Higher spatial resolutions resolve small-scale, steep slopes in terrain
 - Such steep slopes increase numerical errors associated with advection and pressure gradient calculations when TF coordinates are used, due to cancellation errors in metric terms or, equivalently, large non-orthogonality of TF meshes in Cartesian coordinates
 - A hydrostatic reference profile is often subtracted to mitigate these errors [klemp-wilhelmson1978, tomita-satoh2004], but this helps less with global domains [walko-avissar2008b, jebens2011]
 - Cut cell meshes reduce numerical errors because such meshes are orthogonal everywhere except in the lowest layer of cells
-- However, without special treatment, the cut cell method can create very small cells which constrain the timestep for explicit methods
+- However, without special treatment, the cut cell method can create very small cells which constrain the timestep for explicit methods: almgren1997 says, "A standard finite-volume approach using conservative differencing requires division by the volume of each cell; this is unstable unless the time step is reduced proportionally to the volume."
 - Various approaches to alleviate the problem including cell merging, thin walls and implicit techniques
 - TODO: what are the pros and cons of these techniques?